temporalio/documentation/docs/application-development-guide.md

 #### Get Activity results

 The call to spawn an [Activity Execution](/activities/#activity-execution) generates the [ScheduleActivityTask](/references/commands/#scheduleactivitytask) Command and provides the Workflow with an Awaitable.
-Workflow Executions can either block progress until the result is available via the Awaitable or continue progressing, making use of the result when it becomes available.
+Workflow Executions can either block progress until the result is available through the Awaitable or continue progressing, making use of the result when it becomes available.

 <Tabs
 defaultValue="go"